Jace Peterson Preview, Player Props: Diamondbacks vs. Rockies

 Jace Peterson At The Plate

-- Peterson has seven doubles, four triples, six home runs and 42 walks while batting .214.
+- Peterson is batting .215 with eight doubles, four triples, six home runs and 42 walks.

+- He has gone deep in five games this year (4.3%), leaving the park in 1.5% of his plate appearances.

-- Peterson has an RBI in 21 of 116 games this season, with multiple RBI in eight of them.
-He has also driven home three or more of his team's runs in three contests.
+- In 18.8% of his games this season, Peterson has notched at least one RBI.
+In nine of those games (7.7%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.